 The LFC's overall risk management procedures focus on the unpredictability of financial markets and are structured to implement suitable controls to minimise these risks.
-The procedures for risk management are set out through a legal framework based on the Local Government Act 2003 and associated regulations.
-These require the LFC to comply with the CIPFA Prudential Code, the CIPFA Code of Practice on Treasury Management in the Public Services and investment guidance issued through the Act.
-Overall, these procedures require the LFC to manage risk in the following ways:
+The procedures for risk management are set out through a legal

-- by formally adopting the requirements of the CIPFA Treasury Management Code of Practice - by the adoption of a Treasury Policy Statement and treasury management clauses within its financial regulations/standing orders/constitution - by approving annually in advance prudential and treasury indicators for the following three years limiting: - o The LFC's overall borrowing
+- by formally adopting the requirements of the CIPFA Treasury Management Code of Practice - by the adoption of a Treasury Policy Statement and treasury management clauses within its financial regulations/standing orders/constitution - by approving annually in advance prudential and treasury indicators for the following three years limiting: - o The LFC's overall borrowing - Its maximum and minimum exposures to fixed and variable rates - Its maximum and minimum exposures to the maturity structure of its debt - o Its maximum annual exposures to investments maturing beyond a year - by approving an investment strategy for the forthcoming year setting out its criteria for

-- Its maximum and minimum exposures to fixed and variable rates - Its maximum and minimum exposures to the maturity structure of its debt - Its maximum annual exposures to investments maturing beyond a year - by approving an investment strategy for the forthcoming year setting out its criteria for both investing and selecting investment counterparties in compliance with Government guidance - These are required to be reported and approved before the start of the year to which they relate.
+- both investing and selecting investment counterparties in compliance with Government guidance - These are required to be reported and approved before the start of the year to which they relate.
 These items are reported with the annual treasury management strategy which outlines the detailed approach to managing risk in relation to the LFC's financial instrument exposure.
 Biannual reports on the treasury management performance are submitted to the Corporate Services Directorate Board for scrutiny, and then to the LFC.

 The LFC's daily treasury management function is managed under a shared service arrangement with the Greater London Authority who carry out borrowing, investment and reporting requirements.
 Investments are managed through a Group Investment Syndicate.
-The annual treasury management strategy for 2021/22 which incorporates the prudential indicators and investment strategy was approved by LFC on 24th March 2021 and is available on the LFC website.
+The annual treasury management strategy (TMS) for 2022/23 which incorporates the prudential indicators and investment strategy was approved by LFC on 30th March 2022 and is available on the LFC website (LFC-0681).